OrdinaryDev83/tack-ro-montreal/README.md

 # Detailed Explanation
 **See the Notebook file named 'Demo.ipynb'**

-# ⚠️ CHEATING ⚠️
+# ⚠️ DISCLAIMER ⚠️
-By using the code given in this project you are not allowed to use it for EPITA.
-However you can use it for any other purposes.
+By using the code given in this project you are not allowed to use it for EPITA. (don't cheat) However you can use it for any other purposes.